tagoWorks/pharmor/README.md

   <p align="center">
     An easy to use short video creator to farm TikTok stories.
     <br />
+    *there is definitely an easier way to make a tiktok farmer but idc*
     <br />
     <a href="https://tago.works">tagoWorks Site</a>
     -